Tufin/blog/go-proxy/README.md

-# How to use an explicit proxy with Go HTTP Client
+# Hiding Go HTTP Client Behind a Proxy or Tor

+> _go-proxy_ is implementation of [this article](https://medium.com/@tufin/how-to-use-a-proxy-with-go-http-client-cfc485e9f342)

-There are 3 options to "tell" a _Go_ client to use a proxy:
+There are three options to “tell” a _Go_ client to use a proxy:

 a.
 Set the `HTTP_PROXY` environment variable:
 ```bash